 The Career Development Center invites opportunities to build relationships with external organizations in order to benefit students and graduates.
 Employers recruiting York College students and alumni must adhere to the following:

 The Career Development Center is committed to ensuring that the recruitment experience with our campus is a positive one.
-In accordance with the National Association of Colleges and Employers (NACE), we strive to provide a fair process by following the NACE Principles for Professional Conduct for Career Services and Employment Professionals (http://www.naceweb.org/principles/), which includes maintaining a fair and equitable selection of employment opportunities and supporting our students in making informed and responsible decisions regarding their future employment.
+We strive to provide a fair process by following the NACE Principles for Professional Conduct for Career Services and Employment Professionals (http://www.naceweb.org/principles/), which includes maintaining a fair and equitable selection of employment opportunities and supporting our students in making informed and responsible decisions regarding their future employment.

-Recruiters are welcome on campus when sponsored by Career Development or another department, and are required to adhere to all campus policies.
-York College has a no solicitation policy.
-This policy applies to businesses and students selling to and/or recruiting other students.
-Any employer seeking an opportunity to hire students for these purposes will not be permitted to post opportunities or have access to students.
+Recruiters are welcome on campus when sponsored by Career Development or another department and are required to adhere to all campus policies.
+York College has a no solicitation policy that applies to businesses and students selling to and/or recruiting other students.
+Any employer seeking to hire students for these purposes will not be permitted to post opportunities or have access to students.
 This also applies to email blasts, posters, fliers and other efforts to reach York College students and faculty.
-In addition, recruiters may not enter classrooms to distribute materials or make presentations without prior approval from the professor of the class you wish to enter.
+In addition, recruiters may not enter classrooms to distribute materials or make presentations without prior approval from the professor of the class they wish to enter.

 We strive to accommodate employers to the best of our ability; however, Career Development does not guarantee room availability, audience attendance or classroom visitation opportunities.